Global spectra, polytopes and stacky invariants

-On the singularity theory side, the expected mirror partners of toric varieties are the Givental-Hori-Vafa models \cite{Giv}, \cite{HV}, in general a class of Laurent polynomial.
-One associates to such functions their {\em spectrum at infinity}, a sequence $\alpha_{1},\cdots ,\alpha_{\mu}$ of rational numbers, suitable logarithms of the eigenvalues of the monodromy at infinity of the function involved (see \cite{Sab1}; the main features are recalled in section \ref{sec:SpecAlgebriquePolytope}).
-A specification of mirror symmetry is that the spectrum at infinity of a given Givental-Hori-Vafa model is related to the degrees of the (orbifold) cohomology groups of its mirror variety (orbifold).
-So one can expect a formula similar to (\ref{eq:VarianceDegreCohomologie}) involving the spectrum at infinity of any tame regular function: the aim of this text is to look for such a counterpart.
-The key observation is that the spectrum at infinity of a Laurent polynomial can be described (under a tameness condition due to Kouchnirenko \cite{K}, see section \ref{sec:SpecAlgebriquePolytope}) with the help of the Newton filtration of its Newton polytope.
-Since a polytope determines a stacky fan \cite{BCS}, we are led to define a ``stacky'' version of the $E$-polynomial.
-Given a Laurent polynomial $f$ with (simplicial) Newton polytope $P$, global Milnor number $\mu$ and spectrum at infinity $\alpha_1 ,\cdots ,\alpha_{\mu}$, the program is thus as follows: \begin{itemize} \item to construct a stacky version of the $E$-polynomial, the {\em geometric spectrum} of $P$: we define $Spec_P^{geo} (z) :=(z-1)^{n} \sum_{v\in N} z^{-\nu (v)}$ where $\nu$ is the Newton function of the polytope $P$, see section \ref{sec:SpecGeometriquePolytope}.
+The key observation is that the spectrum at infinity of a Laurent polynomial can be described (under a tameness condition due to Kouchnirenko \cite{K}, see Section \ref{sec:SpecAlgebriquePolytope}) with the help of the Newton filtration of its Newton polytope.
+Since a polytope determines a stacky fan in the sense of \cite{BCS}, we are led to show a ``stacky'' version of formula (\ref{eq:LWIntro}).
+Given a Laurent polynomial $f$ with Newton polytope $P$, with global Milnor number $\mu$ (the number of critical points with multiplicities) and with spectrum at infinity $\alpha_1 ,\cdots ,\alpha_{\mu}$, the program is thus as follows: \begin{itemize} \item to construct a stacky version of the $E$-polynomial, the {\em geometric spectrum} of $P$: we define $\Spec_P^{\geo} (z):=(z-1)^{n} \sum_{v\in N} z^{-\nu (v)}$ where $\nu$ is the Newton function of the polytope $P$, see Section \ref{sec:SpecGeometriquePolytope}.